Raymond Aubrac: Postwar

 In 1985, Aubrac sat on the "Jury of Honor" that was to decide whatever the documentary Des terroristes à la retraite should be aired or not.
 Aubrac helped write the report of the "Jury of Honor" that concluded: "though it is highly desirable that a film inform French of all generations about the saga of the FTP-MOI, such a film nevertheless still remains to be made”.

 Shortly before his death in 1990, Klaus Barbie issued a statement saying it was Raymond Aubrac who had betrayed the secret of Jean Moulin's 1943 Caluire meeting with the Resistance leaders.
 The same allegations were then insinuated in a book (Aubrac, Lyon 1943; first published by Albin Michel in 1997) written by a French journalist and historian, Gérard Chauvy.
 In 1997, the Aubracs, feeling outraged by such allegations and attempting to clear their names, submitted themselves to a “jury” of French historians set up by the Libération newspaper.
 Their report dismissed the notion that the Aubracs were collaborators but noted inconsistencies.
 In his book Resistance and Betrayal: The Death and Life of the Greatest Hero of the French Resistance (2002), Patrick Marnham suggested that since Aubrac's overriding allegiance was to communism, he would not have considered himself a traitor if he had indeed betrayed Moulin, claiming that French Communists such as the Aubracs at times gave non-Communists such as Moulin to the Gestapo.

-In 1996, Aubrac published his autobiography Où la mémoire s'attarde ("Where the memory lingers").
+In 1994, Aubrac persuaded Madeleine Ruffaud, who had also survived torture and interrogation by the Germans, to break her silence and speak publicly of her experience of the Resistance.
+In 1996, Aubrac published his own autobiography Où la mémoire s'attarde ("Where the memory lingers").

 In his later life, Aubrac made frequent visits to schools to educate the younger generation about the dangers of totalitarianism.
-He also sought to promote remembrance of the French Resistance.
+He also sought to promote remembrance of the Resistance.

 Aubrac endorsed the Socialist Party's François Hollande for France's 2012 two-round presidential election, starting on 22 April.
 Hollande said that he had met with Aubrac about three weeks before his death and Aubrac told him that he would be closely monitoring the election.